abhnvj/hello-world/README.md

 # hello-world
 my first repository

-hi ,my name is abhinav and I'm trying to learn git.
+hi ,my name is abhinav
+i have learned how to make a repository and create a branch and merge my changes